mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Parameter names are just for documentation.
 Implementations can use other names.

-Parameter default values cannot be specified, but they can be in implementations.
+Parameter default values cannot be specified in function signatures, but they can be specified in function definitions.

 A return type must be specified, unlike in function definitions where it can be inferred.